Let’s talk impulse shopping.

-I’ve started shopping at other stores more and avoiding going to Target at all costs.
-I still go occasionally, but every time I do I regret it.
+I’ve learned to shop at other stores and avoid Target.
+I still go in occasionally, but every time I do I regret it.

 If you have a store that is your trigger, find an alternative store.
 If you shop when you are sad, upset, bored, etc. find a different activity to help get you through those emotions.
 If you follow a really cute blogger on Instagram who posts links to her darling clothes and you always seem to swipe up…..unfollow her!

 Do whatever it takes to find something to keep you away from your personal triggers.